codefellows-seattle-301d24/12-rest-and-github-api/README.md

 - Ensure your code passes ESLint.
 - Place all code within the proper layer of MVC abstraction and encapsulation.
 - Use an authenticated AJAX call to GitHub's API to get your repos.
-- DO NOT publish your GitHub Token to any public repo.

 #### Stretch Goals